1.1 The University of the Sunshine Coast Academic Board and its standing committees conduct their business in accordance with these Standing Orders.

 4.9 Members are provided with the relevant paperwork (usually by email) and are asked to confirm their vote by flying minute (return email) by a specified date.

 4.10 If a recommendation by flying minute is not approved by two-thirds of members, the Chairperson will determine whether the matter will be referred to the next meeting for discussion.

 4.11 The Secretary prepares a report on the outcome of a flying minute for noting at the next meeting and the resolution made by flying minute is recorded in the minutes of that meeting.

 4.12 The Board may establish ad hoc committees and working groups as required.

 4.13 Elections will be conducted in a manner prescribed by the Academic Board.

-4.15 New Members of the Academic Board will be invited to attend an induction session shortly after they commence.
+4.14 New members of the Academic Board will be invited to attend an induction session prior to their first meeting.

-4.16 Existing members will be invited to attend the annual induction for new members, held immediately prior to the first meeting each year.
+4.15 Existing members will be invited to attend the induction for new members.